 The research was funded by the National Science Foundation and NASA, and the results of the study were published in July 2012 in Proceedings of the National Academy of Sciences (PNAS).

 The technique discussed in this news article may have applications in the area of air-quality forecasting.
-To get an idea of how important this is, your students may like to watch this video clip in which Associate Professor Simon Kingham explains why he has been asked to estimate how air pollution affects people’s health.
+To get an idea of how important this is, your students may like to watch the Air pollution study video clip in which Associate Professor Simon Kingham explains why he has been asked to estimate how air pollution affects people’s health.